FAQ

 No, Trunk Merge Queue exclusively uses a squash merge for all pull requests.
 It is not currently possible to select a different merge strategy like rebase or a standard merge commit on a per-PR basis.

-When a pull request is squash merged, how is the commit message determined?
+How is the squash-merge commit message determined?

 The commit message for the squashed commit is automatically generated from the pull request's title and description, which is the default behavior provided by GitHub.

-Do settings like "Optimistic Merging" or "Batching" cause multiple pull requests to be merged into a single commit?
+Do Optimistic Merging or Batching ever merge multiple pull requests into a single commit?

 No. Pull requests are always merged individually, and each PR will result in a separate commit in your main branch's history, regardless of your configuration.